 How A. invadans survives outside the host is still unclear.
 If the motile zoospore cannot find suitable substrates, it will encyst.
-There is no suitable method to recover or isolate the encysted zoospore from affected fish ponds.
+There is no suitable method to recover or isolate the encysted zoospore in EUS-infected fish ponds.
 How long the encysted spore can survive in water or on a non-fish substrate is still unclear.
-In an in-vitro experiment, the encysted zoospore survived for at least 19 days (Lilley et al., 2001).
+In an in-vitro experiment, the encysted zoospore survived for at least 19 days (19).